pixie-io/blog.px.dev/content/blog/tables-are-hard-2/index.md

 Although column ordering also has a plugin, it doesn't provide props for easy controls like the others.
 As such, we'll skip it for this tutorial.

-Here's what it looks like so far:
+Here's what it looks like so far (click to interact):

 ::: div
 <iframe width="100%" height="600px" style="border-width: 1px 0 1px 0;border-color: rgba(0, 0, 0, 0.5); border-style:solid;" src="https://pixie-io.github.io/pixie-demos/react-table/4-column-controls/build/" />